gulyaasferenc/rxjs-indexeddb/README.md

 }).subscribe(updatedValue => yourFunction(updatedValue))
 ```
 -----------
-`As you can see, all of the methods expect object inputs with the keys above `
+* `As you can see, all of the methods expect object inputs with the keys above `

+* `void methods will throw new error if any trouble happens`
+* `where an observable is returned you can subscribe on the error events as well`

 ### There will be a lot of new features in the future
 soon..